How to Deal With Frozen Pipes

 Get Those Cracks and Leaks Fixed

-Take a look outside of your house and see if there are any gaps or cracks on the walls.
-Check for your floors if there are any as well as pipes run through floors and walls.
+Take a look outside of your house and see if there are any gaps or cracks on the exterior wall.
+Check for your floors if there are any pipes that run through floors and walls.
 Those cracks let in cold air and it can cool the pipes even more.
-This is the simplest measure to winterize your pipes.
-Rim joists are also likely to let in cold air, and you can insulate these using expandable foam.
+This is the simplest measure to thaw frozen pipes.
+Rim joists are also likely to be affected by outside temperature, and you can insulate these using expandable foam.
 Once you locate those cracks and holes, just use a caulking or spray foam insulation to fill the gaps.

-Not only do your walls need checking, but pipe leaks also need some tending to.
+Pipe leaks require attention in addition to the necessity to inspect walls.
 Any existing leaks have to be repaired.
 Open those cabinets under the sink in your home, and check.
 Every leak is a weak spot and it can cause problems for your home’s system once the winter temperature kicks in.
-Take note that it can also be quite expensive to get it fixed and highly inconvenient.
+Take note that it can also be quite expensive to fix and highly inconvenient.
 Make sure to call a professional to get the job done and save yourself some time and money.

 Pro tip: Go for heating tapes

-If you don’t know what heating tapes are, these work like blankets for your pipes and directly supply heat to keep it warm.
+If you are unfamiliar with heating pad, it functions like blankets for your pipes, supplying heat directly to keep them warm.
+Often,they are used to wrap exposed pipes.
 There are two kinds of tape: the automatic heating tape, which turns on and off by itself, and the manual heating tape, which needs to be plugged in if heat is needed and does not have a switch.

 Read through the instructions carefully and follow them step-by-step as these can be dangerous and might cause house fires.